 As our campaign has gathered momentum we have had support from our two local MPs: Emma Lewell-Buck (South Shields) and Stephen Hepburn (Jarrow).
 We have had support from some local councillors and we thank them very much indeed.
-Most councillors are sincere and dedicated people, but many are not actively fighting to save our health services.
-2 years and 3 months into our campaign, it is still helpful to give our local representatives reasons to make fighting for our health services a regular part of their work.
+Most councillors are sincere and dedicated people, but many are not proactive in fighting to save our health services.
+2 years and 4 months into our campaign, it is still helpful to give our local representatives reasons to make fighting for our health services a regular part of their work.

 Please prioritise writing to your local councillors.
 There is some basic guidance further down the page on what to write to help you get started, as well as links to a reliable, free and trusted web service called Write To Them - designed to help people contact their representatives.
 The South Tyneside Council website also makes it easy for you to find out who your councillors are.
 For your convenience, the current list of wards and councillors in South Tyneside is below: